LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 Logged-in members instead see links to profile info, upcoming events, past events, and membership/billing details.
 Each link loads the Member Dashboard with the matching tab active.
 A log out link is also provided which returns the user to the same event page after signing out.

+## Image Gallery

+Events can include additional photos displayed in an expandable gallery.
+The gallery uses a masonry-style layout so images of varying dimensions fit nicely together with minimal gaps.

 ## Attendee Gallery

 Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
 The list is built from the `tta_attendees` table joined to `tta_members` via email so member profile images can be shown.
 Results are cached via `TTA_Cache` for ten minutes (one minute when empty).
 Each attendee's full name appears beneath their photo along with their membership level (Free, Basic, or Premium).
 If a profile image is missing or attendance is hidden, a placeholder image is shown with a label like "Attendee #1."
 Hosts and volunteers are highlighted with a small badge over their photo.
 Hosts are listed first, followed by volunteers, and then all other attendees in alphabetical order.